tehZevo/aegis-experiments/mario-ppo-curiosity/README.md

 # Mario/PPO/Curiosity

-Attempt to train a PPO agent to explore SMB using only intrinsic curiosity/surprise-like reward
+Attempt to train a PPO agent to explore SMB using only intrinsic curiosity/surprise-like reward.
+Uses an *un-finetuned* mobilenet_v2 (imagenet weights) feature extractor to "see" the screen.

 ## Setup
 Build an autoencoder model: